DaiseeLabs/wav2letter-nix/README.md

 Tested on x86_64-linux, the nix expression in default.nix should build wav2letter++.

-The nixpkgs version is pinned in nixpkgs.nix and is overridable.
+The nixpkgs version is pinned in nixpkgs.nix and config.allowUnfree is set to true for you as we use Intel's MKL.

 # Prerequisites